MattWilliamsDev/resume/resume.md

 * Relentless drive to help make myself, my teammates, and my delivered work the best it can possibly be by staying aware of new development updates, trends, methods, frameworks, and techniques.
 * Self-motivational skills allow me to thrive while working remotely, on my own, or as a relied-upon member of a team.

 # Experience
+## UI Engineer
+### ExactTarget [via Centric Consulting]
+##### Marketing Cloud App UI Team
+#### Indianapolis, IN, January 2014 - Present
+* Member of the team responsible for creating a robust UI for the ET/Salesforce Marketing Cloud app
+* Maintenance of some existing ET applications
+* Use of Marionette, Backbone, Underscore, jQuery, & NodeJS

 ## Software Engineer
 ### PERQ
 #### Indianapolis, IN, January 2013 - January 2014